 I have won or been nominated for various teaching awards at the University of Exeter:

 Shortlisted (top five in the University) for ‘Best Research-Led Teaching’ at the Student Guild Teaching Awards.

 Winner of the category ‘Most Supportive Member of Staff’ in the Department of English in the Student Guild Teaching Awards.

 Winner of the category ‘Best All-Round Lecturer’ in the Department of English in the Student Guild Teaching Awards.

 Winner of the categories ‘Tutor of the Year’ and ‘Feedbacker of the Year’ in the Department of English in the Student Guild Teaching Awards.
 Placed second for ‘Feedbacker of the Year’ and in the top ten for ‘Tutor of the Year’ in the University of Exeter-wide awards.

 - EAS2090 - Humanities after the Human: Further Adventures in Critical Theory

 - EAS2112 - Empire of Liberty: American Literature, 1776 to Present

 - EAS3003 - Dissertation

 I completed my PhD in 2005 (University of Exeter) and between 2005 and 2008 I performed various teaching roles for the University of Plymouth, notably as Lecturer in American Studies.
-I returned to the University of Exeter in 2008, working as a Teaching Fellow (2008-10), Lecturer in Twentieth-Century Literature (2010-14) and now Senior Lecturer (2014-present).
-I was awarded an AHRC Early Career Research Fellowship (£144,000) in 2014 for my research project Reframing the Graphic Novel.
+I returned to the University of Exeter in 2008, working as a Teaching Fellow (2008-10), Lecturer (2010-14), Senior Lecturer (2014-20), and now Associate Professor of Twentieth-Century Literature and Culture (2020-).